Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/02OpenResearchDataAndMaterials.md

 Q: "I want to share my data.
 How should I license them?"

 A: "That’s a good question.
 First of all think about who owns the data?
 A research funder or an institution that you work for.
 Then, think about authorship.
 Applying a suitable license to your data is crucial in order to make them reusable.
-For more information about licensing, please see “6.
-Open Licensing and Formats".”
+For more information about licensing, please see [6.
+Open Licensing and File Formats](https://open-science-training-handbook.gitbooks.io/book/content/02OpenScienceBasics/06OpenLicensingAndFileFormats.html).

 Q: "I cannot make my data directly available—they are too large to share conveniently / have restrictions related to privacy issues.
 What should I do?"